Elementary Education Major: Degree in 3

 This on-campus, rigorous Bachelor of Arts (BA) pathway is built specifically for motivated, entering freshmen.
 It offers:

 This pathway requires the same 120 credit hours for completion as the traditional residential BA.
-Upon completion, you will also meet requirements for the Iowa endorsement in literacy education.
+Upon completion, you will also meet requirements for the literacy education minor (leading to Iowa endorsement in reading).
 Applications being accepted for the first cohort of 25 to 30 students for fall 2026.

 UNI Students